 The second side was “Emerald Greens with Orange” (p.84).
 Without going into specifics, the recipe seemed healthy enough, but it also called for dried cranberries, maple syrup, and orange juice, heavily reduced to a rather sweet glaze.
 Ann and I don’t have as much sugar tolerance as we used to, thanks to years of green smoothie consumption, so I jokingly referred to the dish as “candied chard.”
 It wasn’t bad, just too sweet for our tastes.

 After making several recipes, themes have emerged.
 In Ann’s words, the cookbook is good for people who aren’t complete novices at cooking, because Katz occasionally assumes that the cook knows various terms.
 The section up front about mineral broth is good and important, because collagen is so important for maintaining one’s health.
-Just ask Kobe Bryant.
+Professional athletes know all about this.

 The downside to the typical recipe is that they usually have a step or two that adds to preparation time and nutrition but not necessarily to flavor.
 So this book would be good for those who are serious about getting more nutrients in their diet, but not those who are pressed for time and care only about taste.